 “As a small business, we rely heavily on efficiency, integrity, and professionalism in all areas of our work, both onsite and in the office.
 United Project Solutions has provided work experience opportunities that have often led to RMIT students being employed, with several students now being long term employees."

-RMIT’s Master of Project Management will help you develop the highly sought-after skills, strategies and capabilities you need to run complex projects and pursue a global career in project management.
+RMIT’s Master of Project Management will help you develop the highly sought-after skills, strategies and capabilities you need to run complex projects and pursue global jobs in project management.

 For Gaurav Sehrawat - Master of Project Management alumnus, PMI volunteer, student association Founder and Vice President, RMIT Mentor and student leader - the postgraduate degree at RMIT built on the undergraduate architecture degree he’d gained in India.